Andrade Goncalo

 Harreither Wolfgang

-Board Member and CEO, Valibiotics (AT/CH)
+Board Member and CEO, Valibiotics (AT)

 Hulzebos Nikki

-Previously Nikki worked amongst others as a Project Manager.
-Sustainability in floricultural sector for the Royal Flora Holland, the largest flower auction in the world.
-Currently within the Fresh Produce Centre Nikki is Program Manager for Sustainability & Certification, covering all sustainability related topics.
-He is specialized in crop protection impact methods, environmental foot printing, CSRD, food loss & waste and packaging.
-Nikki is also the chair of the Dutch National Technical Working Group (NTWG) of GLOBAL G.A.P. and a member of the college of experts for On the way to Planet Proof.
-Nikki will be discussing the result of the Product Environmental Footprint Project Category Rules (PEFCR) method that was being developed within an European consortium for the fresh produce sector.
-One question was how the sector can contribute to becoming more sustainable and how we can go to one system to assess sustainability.
+Nikki Hulzebos has worked as a project manager for sustainability in the floriculture sector for Royal Flora Holland, the largest flower auction in the world.
+Currently, Hulzebos is employed by the Fresh Produce Centre as Programme Manager for Sustainability & Certification and covers all topics related to sustainability.
+He specialises in the impact of crop protection products, the ecological footprint, CSRD, food loss & waste and packaging.
+Nikki Hulzebos is also chairman of the Dutch National Technical Working Group (NTWG) of GLOBAL G.A.P. and member of the expert panel for 'On the way to Planet Proof'.

 Kelemen Péter